strise/gintonic/README.md

 ```

 While we could consider doing field aliasing, notice that the input object is fundamentally different from objects.
 Furthermore, remember that the target schema should always be valid.
-Therefor locking all fields will yield
+Therefore locking all fields will yield
 an input object with no fields in the target schema.
 This is not valid.

 ## Query transformation

 The schema transformations would mean little without the ability to link actually retrieve data from the target API.
-Therefor graphql-transformer allows you to transform a query against the target api to a query against the source API,
+Therefor graphql-transformer allows you to transform a query against the target API to a query against the source API,
 where the result can be returned directly to the original caller.

 E.g. with the following schemas and transformation: